cap-js-community/odata-v2-adapter/README.md

 **Entity Element Level**:

-- `@Core.ContentDisposition.Filename: <element>`: Specifies entity element, representing the filename during file upload/download.
+- `@Core.ContentDisposition.Filename: <element>`: Specifies an entity element, representing the filename during file upload/download.
 - `@Core.ContentDisposition.Type: '<value>'`: Controls the content disposition behavior in client/browser (`inline` or `attachment`).
-- `@cov2ap.headerDecode: [...]`: Array of sequential decoding procedures ('uri', 'uriComponent', 'base64') used for media entity upload header.
+- `@cov2ap.headerDecode: [...]`: Array of sequential decoding procedures ('uri,' 'uriComponent,' 'base64') used for media entity upload header.

 ### CDS Modeling Restrictions

 CDS project configuration `cds.odata.version` shall be set to `v4`, as OData V2 maps to OData V4.
-CDS supports modelling features that are not compatible with OData V2 standard:
+CDS supports modeling features that are not compatible with OData V2 standard:

 - **Singletons**: Usage of annotation `@odata.singleton` is not supported in combination with OData V2
 - **Structured Types**: Usage of `cds.odata.structs: true` is not supported in combination with OData V2